 Data analysis

 Data analysis followed a thematic approach (Maguire and Delahunt, 2017) using software called NVivo 12 for coding and generating themes (see Saldaña, 2013).
 Descriptive coding was performed to identify words and phrases related to the management dimensions.
 For example, job announcements, certificates, degrees, experience, competencies, and selection tests were encoded as academic recruitment.
-The words: training objectives, outcomes, and teaching competencies, were labelled as professional development.
+The words: training objectives, outcomes, and teaching competencies were labelled as professional development.
 The words, e.g., assessment, feedback, teaching quality, etc., were identified as performance evaluation, and the codes: salary, incentive, teaching rate, reward, appreciation letter, etc., were identified as compensation practice.
 Descriptive coding also identified key statements related to the alignment processes; for example, The university defined teacher competencies as its strategic priority; the university placed recruitment on its strategic planning; the university’s training developed teaching competencies based on a human development plan; the university evaluated academic performance competencies based on individual outcome; the performance evaluation was transparent etc.).
 Pattern coding was finally conducted for a cross-case analysis to compare the similarities and contradictions.
-For example, other participants might express similar or contrasting views, e.g., faculty recruitment is .
+For example, suppose a participant said, “the university used attractive recruitment to select competent candidates”.
+In that case, other participants might express similar or contrasting views, e.g., faculty recruitment is unattractive.
 Such different views were encoded as contradictions or inconsistencies in teacher management.
 After all, the findings were reported in narrative texts and discussed to address the research questions accordingly.

+Findings

 The study reports the findings to demonstrate the management practices and identify the alignment processes to develop academic careers in the studied universities.
 The findings were presented in a single case and cross cases to compare the commonalities and contradictions in research foci.
 The discussions and the concluding remarks follow the findings section.